 Could your business benefit from a "little anthropology"?

-At Simon Associates Management Consultants, we specialize in helping companies learn how to integrate anthropology into their business strategies so they can adapt to changing times.
+At Simon Associates Management Consultants, we specialize in helping entrepreneurs and their companies learn how to integrate anthropology into their business strategies so they can adapt to changing times.
 Please contact us to discuss how we might help your organization adapt and thrive.
 We look forward to hearing from you.

 From Observation to Innovation,